All Episodes

 Right.

-Uh well, for the legal team that's handling this, obviously there's groups of us that handle different things, and they did a tremendous job.
+Well, the legal team that's handling this, obviously there's groups of us that handle different things, and they did a tremendous job.

 I trust them implicitly.

-What that means is legally we would not have had to draft a motion, which is not something that gets put together in a day.
+What that means is legally, we would not have had to draft a motion, which is not something that gets put together in a day.

-Um the DOJ objected to it the day after the raid.
+The DOJ objected to it the day after the raid.

-So the DOJ not only does that, which you know, attorneys frequently would discuss things and try and alleviate you know, any attorney that wants to basically prevent a case from going into trial or prevent anything from being majorly public, which is not their intent, clearly, would have agreed to this.
+So the DOJ not only does that, which, you know, attorneys frequently would discuss things and try and alleviate, you know, any attorney that wants to basically prevent a case from going into trial or prevent anything from being majorly public, which is not their intent clearly, would have agreed to this.

 There's no reason not to agree to this.